-With access restricted to the Danforth Campus and Washington University Libraries due to COVID-19, borrowing and our curbside pickup service for physical materials are limited to current faculty, staff, and students only.
+With access restricted to the Danforth Campus and Washington University Libraries due to COVID-19, borrowing physical materials is limited to current faculty, staff, and students only.

 Century Club Members

 Washington University alumni and St. Louis residents can check out materials from the Libraries by joining the Century Club.
-Basic membership is $100 per year.
-(Does not include off-campus access to most databases and e-journals.)
+Basic membership is $100 per year (this does not include off-campus access to most databases and e-journals).
+The Libraries are only open to users with a valid WashU ID at this time.

 Cardholders at some public libraries in the St. Louis area may check out books from Washington University Libraries with an INFO-PASS.
 Ask your library if it participates in the INFO-PASS program.